-FEES Payable by the Shareholders to the distributors Payable by the Sub-Fund to the Management Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees 1 Other Fees 2 Performance Fees 3 Α Max.
+FEES Payable by th e Shareholders to the distributors Payable by the Su b-Fund to the Ma anagement Company Shares Subscription Fees Redemption Fees Conversion Fees Management Fees 1 Other Feest Performance Fe А Max.
 4% 0 Max.
 1% Max.
 1.40% Max.
 0.30% Yes F Max.
 4% 0 0 Max.
 0.80% Max 0.30% Yes FW 0 0 0 Max 1.00% Max.
-0.30% No l 0 0 0 Max.
+0.30% No I 0 0 0 Max.
 0.65% Max.
 0.30% Yes IW 0 0 0 Max.
 0.80% Max.
-0.30% No 1 An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund and increased by the Sub-Fund's performance fee, if appropriate.
-2 An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund.
-Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging fees, operational distribution costs, registration and regulatory costs, etc. 3 An annual fee calculated in respect of each performance period.
+0.30% No 1 crued each valuation of ance fee, if appropriation of the net assets of the 2 Sub-Fund.
+Incl An annual fee, payable monthly, calculated and accrued each valuation day on the basis of the net assets of the Sub-Fund.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging fees, operational distribution costs, registration and regulatory costs, etc. 3 The performar the start of the following (full) if any, as of the separately.
+The performan Indicator.
+The performance of Any underperf period of maxi An annual fee calculated in respect of each performance period.
 The performance period is the financial year.
 The performance period must always be at least 1 year.
 For a Sub-Fund or a share class which is not launched at the start of the financial year, the first performance period will extend from the launch date until the end of the following (full) financial year.
-The performance fee is calculated and accrued on each valuation day, and payable if any, as of the last day of the financial year.
-The performance fee is calculated and accrued for each share class separately.
-The performance fee is based on the relative overperformance of the share class relative to its Reference Indicator.
-The performance fee of 20% is established when the share class's performance is superior to the performance of the Reference indicator during the performance period.
-Any underperformance of the share class compared to the Reference Indicator during the performance reference period of maximum 5 years (or since the launch of the Sub-Fund, or a share class respectively, or since 1 January 2022; whichever time period is the shortest) is clawed back before any performance fee becomes payable.
+The performance fee is calculated and accrued on each valuation day, and payable, if any, as of the last day of the financial year.
+The performance fee is calculated and accrued for each share class